D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 %}

-During the next few weeks, we have planned to set up a few honeypots to emulate vulnerable devices and receive interesting attacks.
+During the next few weeks, we have planned to set up a few honeypots to emulate vulnerable devices and carry out interesting attacks.
 We hope to get more information about the current botnet ecosystem to confirm or invalidate our thoughts.